chrisBirmingham/gryphon_nest/README.md

 This filder is where you put all the content for your website.
 Mustache template files are expanded to `_site/basename/index.html` for clean URLs e.g. contact.mustache -> `_site/contact/index.html`, except for the `index.mustache` file which is saved as `index.html`.
 Non template files are copied as is into the same location in the output directory.
 If the sas-embedded gem is available, sass and scss files will be processed.

-Gryphon will always rebuild template files but will only move asset files if they have been modified.
+Gryphon will only rebuild template files and move asset files over if they have been modified.
 If a file exists in the output folder that doesn't exist in the content folder, it will be deleted.

 If a template file contains invalid mustache or the resulting html is invalid, gryphon stops processing and exits with an non-zero exit code.